-Any time my dad and I discussed Aquaman, our conversation tended to reflect the eras we best knew him from as a character.
+Any time my dad and I discussed Aquaman, our conversation tended to reflect the eras we best knew him from.
 He, a veteran of the Super Friends era, always referenced the “talks to fish” line that made Aquaman the butt of many DC jokes while questioning the extent of his power’s outreach, like whether Aquaman can control lakes.
 I, on the other hand, watched the character grow through modern DC cartoons and video games (most notably his breakthrough incarnation in Batman: The Brave and the Bold) into something between an adventurer, conflicted king and underwater badass.
 Because when you get right down to it, there are far too many aspects of Aquaman’s character that prevent him from being “useless.”

 Consider this: as king of Atlantis, Aquaman holds legal ownership over two thirds of Planet Earth.
 He can travel through water at speeds faster than a torpedo, lift submarines out from the water and wield a very sharp trident against foes.
 And yes, he can reach out to fish, effectively summoning an army of sharks, octopi, manta rays and whatever else lies dormant beneath the sea to beat his adversaries into submission.
 Needless to say, this is a silly character that you don’t want to degrade in or out of the water.
-And somehow 2018’s Aquaman, the latest entry in the rather uneven DC Extended Universe, pulls off this characterization really damn well at the expense of a somewhat bloated script.
+And somehow 2018’s Aquaman, the latest entry in the rather uneven DC Extended Universe, pulls off this characterization really well at the expense of a bloated script.

 DC fans got a glimpse into Jason Momoa’s laid back dude-bro Aquaman in Justice League, but this new film further progresses his growth from reluctant hero to king of Atlantis.
 The son of lighthouse keeper Thomas Curry (Temuera Morrison) and Atlanna (Nicole Kidman), a member of Atlantean royalty, Arthur grew up an outcast on land and dismissed by the long-forgotten underwater culture as a “half-breed.”
 Having become something of a surface-world celebrity, Arthur helps when he can but shows no desire to claim any royal birthright, citing his disgust at the culture’s sacrificial treatment of his mother for her “crimes.”
 That is until he’s confronted by the red-haired Atlantean princess Mera (Amber Heard) who warns Arthur of an upcoming war against humanity led by his half-brother Orm (Patrick Wilson) and her father King Nereus (Dolph Lundgren), something that requires the majority backing of Atlantis’ seven kingdoms.
 The one way to stop this future ‘Ocean Master’: Arthur taking his rightful place as heir to the throne, namely by finding the lost trident of Atlantis’ first king as proof of his potential worthiness.